agence-webup/backr/README.md

-# backoops
+# backr
-A utility allowing to perform backups, using a DB as config backend. etcd and local storage (BoltDB) are currently supported.
+A utility allowing to perform backups, using a DB as config backend.
+Local storage (BoltDB) and etcd (soon) are currently supported.